Self Medicated

-Self Medicated is a 2005 independent film based on real-life events from writer/director/lead actor Monty Lapica about Andrew, a troubled teenager whose mother has him kidnapped at age 17 by a private company and forcibly committed to a locked-down psychiatric institute.
-Monty Lapica was not originally cast for acting in the film, according to the subsequent documentary, The Making of Self-Medicated (2007), the first-time writer and director was also slated to play the starring role in his own life story after casting-calls failed to produce a suitable candidate.
+Self Medicated is a 2005 American teen drama film written, directed by and starring Monty Lapica.
+Based on actual events in Lapica's life, the film is about a troubled teenager whose mother has him kidnapped at age 17 by a private company and forcibly committed to a locked-down psychiatric institute.
+Lapica was not originally going to star in the film.
+According to the subsequent documentary, The Making of Self-Medicated (2007), he did so after casting calls failed to produce a suitable candidate.

 Plot

 On the edges of Las Vegas, 17-year-old Andrew's life is spiraling out of control.
 Unable to cope with the loss of his father, Andrew's descent into drugs and violence is gaining momentum, and the once promising young man is now headed for self-destruction.

 Andrew's mother, helpless to control her son and fighting an addiction of her own, refuses to watch idly as her only child destroys himself.
 As a last resort, she hires a private company to forcibly kidnap and confine him in a locked-down and corrupt psychiatric hospital.
 As Andrew is subjected to the secret physical and emotional abuses of the program something inside him is re-awakened.
 He must somehow get free to save what's left of his life, but to do that, he knows he must first face his own demons head-on.